jothepro/doxygen-awesome-css/docs/customization.md

 ### Available variables

-The following list gives an overwiew of the variables defined in [`doxygen-awesome.css`](https://github.com/jothepro/doxygen-awesome-css/blob/main/doxygen-awesome.css).
+The following list gives an overview of the variables defined in [`doxygen-awesome.css`](https://github.com/jothepro/doxygen-awesome-css/blob/main/doxygen-awesome.css).

 The list is not complete.
 To explore all available variables, have a look at the CSS starting from [here](https://github.com/jothepro/doxygen-awesome-css/blob/main/doxygen-awesome.css#L30).
-All variables are defined at the beginning of the document.
+All variables are defined at the beginning of the stylesheet.

 | Parameter                         | Default (Light)                                             | Default (Dark)                                              |
 | :-------------------------------- | :---------------------------------------------------------- | ----------------------------------------------------------- |